koka-lang/koka/doc/spec/tour.kk.md

 ### Optional and Named Parameters  { #sec-default; }

-Being a function-oriented language, Koka has powerful support for function calls where it supports both optional and named parameters.
+Being a function-oriented language, &koka; has powerful support for function calls where it supports both optional and named parameters.
 For example, the function `replace-all` takes a string, a pattern (named ``pattern``), and a replacement string (named ``repl``):